 Certain procedures should be followed routinely in efforts to prevent or control the development and symptoms of animal allergy.
-Work with animals should be done in well-ventilated areas.
+Work with animals in well-ventilated areas.
 Workers may wear gloves to reduce direct exposure to the animals.
-To address the risk of inhalation or contaminated material, cages should be changed frequently, and masks should be worn during the changing of cages.
+To address the risk of inhalation or contaminated material, cages should be changed frequently, and changed under ventilation.
 Symptoms of allergies may be controlled with the increased use of masks while working with the animals, and possibly with medication.
 Desensitization therapy (allergy shots) has been successful for some individuals.